The track notes on the site have ratings for difficulty, quality, wetsuits and time. Read the following to see what these ratings mean.

 Quality ratings

 • The canyon ratings are completely subjective, based on how much I enjoyed a particular canyon, the quality of canyon, the length of the canyon and probably a bunch of other factors peculiar to me.
 Note the words I and me.
-So if you think I've rated your favorite canyon as a 1, 2 or 3, well that's what I thought of it.
+So if you think I've rated your favourite canyon as a 1, 2 or 3, well that's what I thought of it.
 If you want your say, start your own web site!

 • The canyon ratings are out of 10.
 Even the crappiest canyon gets a 1.
 If something gets a 0, then it's not a canyon (in my opinion again of course).